akadakia/spring-petclinicPipelineProject/readme.md

 2. Build a Jenkins pipeline with the following steps:

-a.
-Compile the code
+- Compile the code

-b.
-Run the tests
+- Run the tests

-c.
-Package the project as a runnable Docker image
+- Package the project as a runnable Docker image

 3. Make sure all dependencies are resolved from JCenter